ANSSI-FR/rust-guide/src/en/standard.md

 Second, if one of the underlying comparisons panics, the order may change the result due to the use of short-circuit logic in the automatic implementation.

-For enums, the derived comparisons depend first on the **variant order**, then on the field order.
+For enumerations, the derived comparisons depend first on the **variant order**, then on the field order.

 </div>